 The manuscript’s end offers several rivetting pieces expressing detailed information on the present safari.
 They include requisits, clothes, provisions, camp furniture, medicine kits, as well as the different wages for servants.
 There are several estimations included for future safaris, and a complete list of animals hunted by Leatham, Pease and Buxton.
 Alltogether the bag was 133 big game and about 100 small game animals.
 The list includes but does not limit to kudus, oryx, gerenuks, dik-diks, warthogs, hyenas, bustards, guineafowls, an ostrich, a leopard, as well as the lion.
 Overall 10 camels and 2 ponies were lost during the safari.
 On march 19th the remaining camels and ponies were sold at auction at Berbera.
 At last Leatham bought several Somali weapons such as spears, arrows and bows for his collection of native artifacts.
 The group left Berbera on March 22 and arrived in Paris on April 3.

-Early manuscript diaries of safaris by well known big game hunters are extremely sparse on the market.
+Early manuscript diaries of safaris by well known big game hunters are extremely rare on the market.

-Apparently the present manuscript stayed unknown to this date.
+The present manuscript stayed unpublished to this date.